EveCharbie/EyeDentify3d/README.md

 # Gaze classification algorithm

-This repo is a modified implementation of the gaze classification algorithm presented in (Larsson et al., 2015)[https://doi.org/10.1016/j.bspc.2014.12.008].
+This repo is a modified implementation of the gaze classification algorithm presented in [Larsson et al., 2015](https://doi.org/10.1016/j.bspc.2014.12.008).
 It allows to classify the 3D gaze behavior (head + eye movements) into blinks, fixations, saccades, smooth pursuit, and visual scanning events.

 This code was developed to treat data from the Tobii eye-tracker embedded in the HTC Vise Pro VR headset.